Israel-Molestina/password-generator/README.md

 * Include numbers
 * Include special characters
 There are validation checks to ensure a valid number between 8 and 128 and that the user confirms at least one character type.
+When user confirms all criteria, a random password will be generated and will show up in the box.